Can you fire someone without a written warning?

 If you’re unsure how to deal with misconduct, start by consulting the relevant employment agreement and any applicable policy documents.
 “Getting the process wrong can often be costly, time consuming and stressful,” Badenhorst says.

-“Even where there is good reason to take disciplinary action against an employee, where a fair process is not followed, the employee could still raise a personal grievance and claim compensation.”
+“Even when there is good reason to take disciplinary action against an employee, where a fair process is not followed, the employee could still raise a personal grievance and claim compensation.”

 The government provides free employment advice to employers and employees on its employment website and if you’re still not sure of the steps you should take, seek advice from an employment law professional.